rhagarty/techxchange-instanton-lab/README.md

 Note the amount of time Open Liberty takes to report it has started (typically 3-5 seconds).

+**JAKUB COMMENT: GIVE A USER AN EXAMPLE OF THE "DefaultServer is ready to run a smarter planet"**

 Check out the application by pointing your browser at http://localhost:9080/dev.

-To stop the running container, press `CTRL+C` in the command-line session where you ran the podman run command.
+To stop the running container, press `CTRL+C` in the command-line session where you ran the `podman run` command.

+**JAKUB COMMENT: MAKE THE PODMAN RUN ABOVE A INLINE CODEBLOCK**

 ### 4. Update the Dockerfile to use InstantOn